abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 13 Updated from web - Octobor 13 Updated from web - Octobor 13 Updated from web - Octobor 13 Updated from web - Octobor 13 Updated from web - Octobor 13
 Updated from web - Octobor 14 Updated from web - Octobor 14 Updated from web - Octobor 14 Updated from web - Octobor 14 Updated from web - Octobor 14 Updated from web - Octobor 14
 Updated from web - Octobor 16 Updated from web - Octobor 16 Updated from web - Octobor 16 Updated from web - Octobor 16 Updated from web - Octobor 16 Updated from web - Octobor 16
-Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 1-7
+Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17 Updated from web - Octobor 17
+Updated from web - Octobor 18